You want to apply Asylum-seeking children

 All asylum-seeking children have the right to attend school and preschool on the same terms as other children living in Sweden.

-Asylum-seeking children are entitled to the same medical and dental care as all other children residing in the country.
+Asylum-seeking children are entitled to the same medical and dental care as all other children residing in Sweden.
 Dental care is free for children under the age of 18.
 In most regions, medical care is also free for children.

 Children have the right to be reunited with their family